Last updated: May 4, 2026

 Where do I apply for a NH PI license?

 Individual PI license applications must be submitted in person to the NH State Police Permits and Licensing Department, 33 Hazen Drive, Room 106, Concord, NH 03305.
-You cannot mail individual applications.
-Bring completed forms DSSP 259 (Individual Application), DSSP 55 (Bond), and payment.
-Contact the unit at nhsp.dos.nh.gov before visiting to confirm current hours and any additional requirements.
+Individual applications cannot be mailed.
+Bring completed forms DSSP 259 (Individual Application), DSSP 55 (Bond), and the criminal record check fee.
+Visit nhsp.dos.nh.gov for forms and current hours before visiting.

-NH state law does not specifically require liability insurance for PI licensees (separate from the surety bond).
-However, law firms, insurance companies, and corporate clients that hire PIs routinely require proof of general liability ($1M) and professional liability / E&O coverage.
+NH state law does not mandate liability insurance for PI licensees beyond the $50,000 surety bond.
+However, law firms, insurance companies, and corporate clients that hire PIs almost universally require proof of general liability ($1M)** and **professional liability / errors and omissions coverage.
 A combined GL + E&O policy costs approximately $900-$1,500/year for a solo PI.
-Operating without this coverage effectively limits you to individual consumer clients who are less likely to require it.
+Operating without these coverages effectively limits you to individual consumer clients who are less likely to require proof of insurance.
+PI-specialist providers include Brownyard Group and OREP Insurance.

 More New Hampshire Business Guides